horia141/jupiter/src/docs/material/how-tos/self-hosting.md

 > This is a work in progress section on how to do self-hosting for Thrive.

-Thrive natively support self-hosting, though at this moment only via the webapp surface.
+Thrive natively support self-hosting, though at this moment only via the webapp, PWA, and desktop app surfaces.
 This document presents a number of alternative ways to achieve this.

 **Self-hosting** means you are running the Thrive application on your _own infrastructure and servers_ rather than using the [hosted version](https://get-thriving.com).
 This gives you full